Tubing, Kayaking, Rafting, and River boarding on the St. Vrain River

 Over 13 and good swimmers are okay.
 Younger kids are okay at medium and lower water levels.
 Good swimming ability and lifejackets and helmets are a must.

 <200cfs = easy ; >200cfs = intermediate/advanced >300cfs = advanced

 40cfs to 100cfs is a good mellow to moderate level for tubing in meadow park

-100-300cfs is a great level for tubing from Apple Valley Rd. to the Black Bear hotel.
+100-300cfs is a great level for tubing from Apple Valley Rd. to just after 2nd Avenue.

 300-700 cfs: The river is pretty fast and fun. lifejackets strongly recommended.
 Tubing is good from Apple Valley Rd. to the Black Bear Hotel.

-Transportation: Lyons is only 25 minutes from our shop.
+Lyons is only 25 minutes from our shop.
 Just head north from Boulder on hwy 36 towards Lyons.
 Turn left at Hwy 66.
-You’ll see the black bear hotel on the right in about a half mile.
 Keep going through town to find apple valley road and meadow park.
 Once you pass through downtown, take a right on Hwy 36 to go to Apple Valley Rd. or take a left onto Hwy 7 then an immediate right into Meadow Park.

 Due to covid 19 we will not be running a shuttle during the 2020 season.